- Testing Setup

 - Test Probes and Pitot

-A duct connector fits into a hole on the surface of a duct and permits measuring the pressure inside the duct.
-Although some choose to use these to attach to the test duct for measuring Max SP, I instead use a simple probe that lets me measure pressure in both moving and still air.
+We can buy dust collection pressure gauges that fit into a hole on the surface of a duct. they have a foam protector that will let us measure pressure for clean or dirty air.
+They measure the pressure inside the duct.
+These are mostly used to know when it is time to clean and when to replace our fine filters.
+They are not accurate enough to attach to our test duct for measuring Max SP.
+I instead use a simple probe that lets me measure pressure in both moving and still air.
+I

-A simple test probe inserted into a piece of test duct provides a way to measure the pressure of both non-moving air needed for our Max SP test and for measuring the pressure in moving air needed for our SP tests.
+A simple air test probe inserted into a piece of test duct provides a way to measure the pressure of both non-moving air pressure which we need for our Max static pressure (SP) test and for measuring the pressure in moving air needed for our SP tests.
 It connects to our manometer via a plastic tube.
 It does not measure velocity pressure.
-To measure velocity you need a calibrated pitot tube.
+To measure velocity, you need a calibrated pitot tube.

 - Pitot Tube

-To accurately measure SP in moving air, air speed or CFM you need a pitot tube.
-A pitot tube is a very carefully calibrated "L" shaped tube within a tube that has the ability to pick up both air velocity and vacuum pressures at once.
-The pointed end of the tube in the diagram goes directly into the "wind" inside the duct and picks up the positive pressure of the incoming air on the pitot tip.
+In moving air to accurately measure SP, vacuum, air speed and CFM you need a pitot tube.
+A pitot tube is a very carefully calibrated "L" shaped tube within a tube.
+There are holes in the side of the outer tube and an opening at the tip of the inner tube.
+The pointed inner tube end of the pitot tube in the diagram points directly into the "wind" inside the duct and picks up the positive pressure of the incoming air on the pitot tip.
 The openings on the outside tube at the bottom of the "L" pick up the vacuum pressure in the duct.
 Making an accurate pitot tube requires special tools leaving little option but to buy one calibrated for the test instrument we use.
 Most of us end up using the Dwyer Instruments 167-6 or 166-6 calibrated pitot tubes, but a number of other vendors offer alternatives.
 I recommend only doing testing of clean air because clogging your pitot can be expensive as they are difficult if not impossible to clean.
 You can buy from Dwyer and other vendors special pitot tubes for dirty air.
 The Dwyer type 'S' pitot tubes are for dirty air, but I found they still plug.
+The -6 in the Dwyer pitot tube name means it is designed to measure up to 6" deep inside our duct meaning we can measure air in up to a 12-inch diameter duct as we only need to measure to the center.
+We mostly just put the pitot to measure the air speed at the center of the duct, but more accurate testing requires testing at a variety of depths and averaging the results.
+The inner and outer pressures combine to create what we call differential pressure which with a little math gives us an accurate measure of air speed and air volume within our duct.

 - Pressure Testing Preparation